 1. Cost of Getting New Glasses

-This aspect is the one our respondents are the most worried about: it’s hard to know for sure the cost of the eye wear.
-It’s no surprise to you that the cost of new glasses i.e. extra time to explain the value of the lenses or any coatings that they want, or help them understand their insurance coverage and what they can get in their price point, it can go a long way.
-It could be as simple as asking the patient what their budget is and seeing how you can work from there!
+This aspect is the one our respondents are the most worried about and it’s hard to know the long term cost of the eye wear.
+Seeing as opticians understand the full value of new frames, they should take time to explain the durability of the lenses or any additional coatings, help customers understand their insurance coverage, and only show them options in their price point.
+Simply start with the budget conversation and walk customers through your optical dispensary after that.

 2. Choosing the Frames